Lesuuda/alx-low_level_programming/0x15-file_io/README.md

-this the directory for alx file input and output project
+This is the file input output assignment